 Capital Commitments.
-The Company spent \$74.7 million on capital projects in 2011, up from the \$55.9 million spent in 2010 and the \$53.2 million spent in 2009.
-Spending on upgrades to the acquired cable systems occurred in all three years, and will continue into 2012 with the final cable upgrades.
-The Company incurred significant capital spending in 2011 to keep pace with rising demand for data in our Wireless network.
+The Company spent \$89.1 million on capital projects in 2012, up from \$74.7 million spent in 2011 and \$55.9 million spent in 2010.
+The Company incurred significant capital spending in 2012 to upgrade its PCS network as part of Sprint Nextel's Network Vision upgrade project, and in 2011 to keep pace with rising demand for data in our Wireless network.
+Network vision related spending will continue at comparable levels in 2013.
+Spending on upgrades to the acquired cable systems occurred in all three years, and will continue into 2013 with the final cable upgrades.
 The Company also continued capital spending to expand and upgrade its fiber network and other on-going projects.